Fire (2NE1 song)

 "Fire" is the debut single by South Korean girl group 2NE1.
-The song was released to digital outlets on May 6, 2009 by YG Entertainment, as the lead single for the group's self-titled debut extended play.
+YG Entertainment released the song to digital outlets on May 6, 2009, as the lead single for the group's self-titled debut extended play (2009).
 Despite the group having appeared alongside labelmate Big Bang for the promotional single "Lollipop" in March 2009, "Fire" served as 2NE1's official debut.
-The song nevertheless became a hit in all Korean charts following its release and instantly gained success in South Korea, propelling the group to immediate fame.
+The song nevertheless became a hit on all Korean charts following its release.

-"Fire" was met with positive reviews from music critics, who complemented its musical styles and 2NE1's charisma.
-Retrospectively, the song is recognized for its role in the expansion of the "fierce" and "independent" image in the industry's girl group scene.
+Critical reception towards "Fire" were positive, with a majority of the critics commending its production and the group's performance.
+Various critics have highlighted "Fire" for having helped start the "girl crush" trend in K-pop, a concept which revolves around themes of female empowerment and self-confidence.
+Melon included "Fire" at number 37 on their ranking of the top 100 K-pop songs of all time.

+Two music videos were produced for "Fire", a space and a street version, which were directed by Seo Hyun-seung.
+The song's accolades include Best Music Video at the MAMA Awards, Song of the Month at the Cyworld Digital Music Awards, and Hot Online Song at the Mnet 20's Choice Awards.

 Background and release

 2NE1 was first unveiled to the public on March 27, 2009 after appearing alongside labelmate BigBang for the LG Cyon promotional track "Lollipop".
 Despite the track not having any formal promotions on music shows, the song became a hit on all offline and online charts in South Korea.
 On April 30, 2009, CEO of YG Entertainment Yang Hyun-suk revealed that 2NE1's debut song would consist of a hip-hop and reggae concept, to be released via digital download and streaming on May 6, 2009.
 The song, titled "Fire", was written and produced by 1TYM's Teddy Park, and gives a "strong and sophisticated feeling".
 Short clips of the song were teased on the group's official website at the beginning of May.

-"Fire" was released as planned on May 6, with two versions of the music video released the same day — a "space" version and a "street" version.
-Both of the music videos received over one million views in a day; the viewcount then quickly increased to two million.
+"Fire" was released as planned on May 6, with two versions of the music video released the same day — a "space" version and a "street" version.Both of the music videos received over one million views in a day; the viewcount then quickly increased to two million.
 The videos were profiled on Perez Hilton's blog.